cloudfuse-io/buzz-rust/README.md

 - you first need to init your terraform workspace.
 You will be prompted for:
   - the `STAGE` (dev/prod/...) so the associated terraform workspace can be created and the associated configs loaded.
   - the `BACKEND_PROFILE`
-- you also need to login docker to your ECR repository with `make docker-login`
+- you also need to login docker to your ECR repository with `make docker-login`.
+For this to work, you need the AWS cli v2+ to be installed.
 - you can then deploy the Buzz resources.
 You will be prompted for
   - the `STAGE`
   - the `DEPLOY_PROFILE` corresponding to the creds of the account where you want to deploy
   - the `BACKEND_PROFILE`
 - if you want to cleanup you AWS account, you can run the destroy command.
-Buzz is a serverless query engine, so should not consume many paying resources when it is not used, but there might be some residual costs (that we aim to reduce to 0) as long as the stack is kept in place.
+Buzz is a serverless query engine, so it should not consume many paying resources when it is not used.
+But there might be some residual costs (that we aim to reduce to 0) as long as the stack is kept in place.

 **Notes:**
 - remember that you can specify the `default.env` file to avoid being prompted at each command